Metallica: Legacy and influence

 On March 7, 1999, Metallica was inducted into the San Francisco Walk of Fame.
 The mayor of San Francisco, Willie Brown, proclaimed the day "Official Metallica Day".
 The band was awarded the MTV Icon award in 2003, and a concert paying tribute to the band with artists performing its songs was held.
 Performances included Sum 41 and a medley of "For Whom the Bell Tolls", "Enter Sandman", and "Master of Puppets".
 Staind covered "Nothing Else Matters", Avril Lavigne played "Fuel", hip-hop artist Snoop Dogg performed "Sad but True", Korn played "One", and Limp Bizkit performed "Welcome Home (Sanitarium)".

 The Guitar Hero video game series included several of Metallica's songs.
 "One" was used in Guitar Hero III.
 The album Death Magnetic was later released as purchasable, downloadable content for the game.
 "Trapped Under Ice" was featured in the sequel, Guitar Hero World Tour.
 In 2009, Metallica collaborated with the game's developers to make Guitar Hero: Metallica, which included a number of Metallica's songs.
 Harmonix' video game series Rock Band included "Enter Sandman" and "Battery"; "Ride the Lightning", "Blackened", and "...And Justice for All" were released as downloadable tracks.
 In 2013, due to expiring content licenses, "Ride the Lightning", "Blackened", and "...And Justice for All" are no longer available for download.
+Fortnite Festival, a 2023 rhythm game developed by Harmonix as part of Fortnite, held a Metallica-centric season from June to August 2024 which included "One", "Lux Æterna", and "Master of Puppets".
+Metallica also performed virtually in Fortnite in "Metallica: Fuel.
+Fire.
+Fury.", with cosmetics based on Hetfield, Ulrich, Hammett and Trujillo being added to the game.

 In October 2020, Miley Cyrus announced that she was planning on recording a Metallica covers album and on January 7, 2021, she announced that she has recorded a cover version of "Nothing Else Matters" that would feature Elton John on piano, drummer Chad Smith from Red Hot Chili Peppers and cellist Yo-Yo Ma.
-The song was produced by Andrew Watt.
+This version was produced by Andrew Watt, and was released as a promotional single for the tribute album The Metallica Blacklist.

+In late 2024, Sky News ran an article on Gaza's first rock group, Osprey V. The group's guitarist, Raji El-Jaru said that the group was influenced by Metallica and Linkin Park.